Wonder-Toast/spotify-discord-bot/README.md

 - youtube search or add youtube link per vid. for playlist
 - invite
 - ping
-- connections in the guilds
+- connections throughout guilds bot is in
-- server count
+- guild count